chenanton/ai-rubiks-cube-solver/README.md

 What's even more impressive are "speedcubers" who can solve a scrambled cube in less than 10 seconds!
 Techniques such as the [Beginner's Method](https://en.wikipedia.org/wiki/Layer_by_Layer), [CFOP](https://en.wikipedia.org/wiki/CFOP_method), or even [Roux](https://en.wikipedia.org/wiki/Speedcubing#Roux_method) work by memorizing many combinations of turns (known as algorithms) and when to use them.

-However, we're not here to learn how to solve a Rubik's cube - we want a machine to learn how to solve it.
+However, we're not here to memorize a bunch of algorithms - we want a machine to learn how to solve it.
 Can we harness the power of machine learning to solve a Rubik's Cube?

 ## Tools